 git clone https://github.com/spring-cloud/spring-cloud-pipelines cd spring-cloud-pipelines/ ./tools/deploy-infra.sh

-As a result both
+As a result, both

-stub runner repos will be cloned, built
+stub runner repos are cloned, built,

 and uploaded to Artifactory.